openstack-archive/tripleo-docs/doc/source/install/containers_deployment/architecture.rst

 ................

 This script is responsible for generating the config files for each service.
-The script is called from the `post.yaml` file and it takes a `json` file as configuration.
+The script is called from the `deploy-steps.j2` file and it takes a `json` file as configuration.
 The json files passed to this script are built out of the `puppet_config` parameter set in every service template (explained in the `Docker specific settings`_ section).

-The `docker-puppet.py` execution results in a oneshot container being executed (usually named `puppet-$service_name`) to generate the configuration options or run other service specific operations.
+The `docker-puppet.py` execution results in a oneshot container being executed (usually named `puppet-$service_name`) to generate the configuration options or run other service specific initialization tasks.
 Example: Create Keystone endpoints.

 Anatomy of a containerized service template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~